All My Life (K-Ci & JoJo song): Chart performance

 The single debuted on the US Billboard Hot 100 at number 15.
 It reached the chart's top spot the following week.
 The song stayed on the Hot 100 for 35 weeks.
-"All My Life" achieved success on other Billboard charts, including the Hot R&B/Hip-Hop Songs chart, peaking at number one, the Rhythmic Top 40 chart, peaking at number one, and the Hot Adult Contemporary Tracks chart, peaking at number 26.
+"All My Life" achieved success on other Billboard charts, including the Hot R&B Singles chart, peaking at number one, the Rhythmic Top 40 chart, peaking at number one, and the Adult Contemporary chart, peaking at number 26.
 It would also rank at number 98 on Billboards Hot 100 decade-end chart.

-Internationally, "All My Life" performed just as well, peaking inside the top ten in multiple charts.
-It peaked at number two on the Australian ARIA Singles Chart and was certified platinum by the Australian Recording Industry Association for shipments of 70,000 units in Australia.
-The song also peaked at number four on the Swedish Singles Top 60 and was certified gold by the IFPI Sweden.
-"All My Life" also peaked at number 12 in Austria, number 3 in Belgium (Flanders), number 11 in Belgium (Wallonia), number 43 in France, number one in the Netherlands, number one in New Zealand, number 2 in Norway, number 4 in Switzerland, and number 8 in the United Kingdom.
+Internationally, "All My Life" peaked inside the top 10 on multiple charts.
+It peaked at number two on the Australian ARIA Singles Chart and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units in Australia.
+The song also peaked at number four on the Swedish Hitlistan chart and was certified gold by the International Federation of the Phonographic Industry (IFPI).
+"All My Life" also peaked at number 12 in Austria, number three in Flanders, number 11 in Wallonia, number 43 in France, number one in the Netherlands and New Zealand, number two in Norway, number four in Switzerland, and number eight in the United Kingdom.